As a parent, what is my role, and what can I do to best support my child’s education?

 - Beginning at a new school

-Some children might have a hard time getting back into the swing of in-person school.
-This can include home routines (e.g., waking up to an alarm, getting dressed, catching the school bus) and school routines (e.g., organizing materials, working in small groups with classmates, moving from class to class).
+Some children might have a hard time getting back into the swing of a routine in the face of so many changes.
+This might include home routines (e.g., waking up to an alarm, getting dressed, catching the school bus) or school routines (e.g., organizing materials, working in small groups with classmates, moving from class to class).
 Some schools may also have new procedures for keeping your child safe and healthy (e.g., using water bottles instead of water fountains, mask-wearing, handwashing).

 Prepare early: Predictable routines can help your child feel less stressed.
 Learning and adjusting to new routines takes time and practice.

-- A few weeks before school begins, gradually shift bedtime and morning alarms to prepare for the new schedule.
+- Be prepared to shift bedtimes and morning alarms to prepare for new schedules.

 - Plan for new health and safety requirements.
 This might require buying masks or water bottles, for example.